PsychicPlatypus/File-Sorting-Project/README.md

 # File-Sorting-Project
-A python script that sorts files from the Download folder, WORKS CURRENTLY :)
+A python script that sorts files from the Download folder.